TheOdinProject/curriculum/javascript/javascript_apis.md

 # Working with Javascript APIs

 There are a whole lot of external APIs that you can access using simple Javascript, adding rich content or interesting functionality to your webpages.
 A few examples include embedding Google Maps in your page or downloading Flickr images.

-You'll usually need to register your application with the API provider (and get an API key to identify yourself with when making a request) but most access is totally free.
+To work with an API, you will usually need to register your application with the API provider (and get an API key to identify yourself with when making a request).
+After that initial setup, most access is often free.

 ## Your Assignment